Aaron Lopez

-Aaron Lopez (1731–1782), born Duarte Lopez, was a merchant, slave trader, and philanthropist in colonial Rhode Island.
-Through his varied commercial ventures, he became the wealthiest person in Newport, Rhode Island.
-In 1761 and 1762, Lopez unsuccessfully sued the Rhode Island colonial government for citizenship.
+Aaron Lopez (born Duarte Lopez; 1731 – May 28, 1782) was a Portuguese-born merchant, slave trader, and philanthropist.
+Born in Lisbon into a converso family, he moved to British America, settling in the colony of Rhode Island and Providence Plantations.
+Through his varied commercial ventures, Lopez became the wealthiest person in Newport, Rhode Island.
+In 1761 and 1762, Lopez unsuccessfully sued the colonial government of Rhode Island in an attempt to become a British subject.

 Early life

 Duarte Lopez was born in 1731 in Lisbon, Portugal.
 He belonged to a family of conversos, Portuguese Jews who had converted to Catholicism, although the family continued to practice Judaism in secret.
 In 1750 Lopez married a woman named Anna, and within two years she gave birth to a daughter, Catherine.
-Anna died on May 14, 1762 at age 36.
+Anna died on May 14, 1762, at age 36.
 In the summer of 1763, Lopez took Sarah Rivera, the New York born daughter of Jacob Rodriguez Rivera, for a wife.
 Sarah, 16 years Aaron's junior, would bear him 10 children.